 THAYAHT Jumpsuit “TuTa”

-Because of its linear structure, this workwear does not require a paper pattern, which is necessary for clothing production.
-It can be made from one single piece of fabric (W140 x H220cm) to avoid wasting scraps and it is easy to realize so that everyone can make own work suit.
+Due to its linear structure, this workwear doesn’t require a paper pattern, which is typically necessary for clothing production.
+It can be created from a single piece of fabric (measuring W140 x H220cm) to minimize scrap wastage, and it’s straightforward to make, allowing anyone to create their own work suit.

-It can be said to be an open-source prototype conceived 100 years ago.
+In many ways, it can be considered an open-source prototype conceived 100 years ago.

-We will share his design instruction to create THAYAHT jumpsuit.
+We will share his design instructions for creating the THAYAHT jumpsuit.

-The size of Tuta is universal size.
-You need to adjust your body size if necessary.
+The Tuta comes in a universal size, so you may need to adjust it to fit your body size if necessary